Alan Purwin: Early life and family

 Purwin was born on August 28, 1961 in Southern California and was raised in North Hollywood, California.
 Purwin's father owned an automobile repair business.
 When Purwin was a child, he would fly with his father in a single-engine Cessna 210.
 Purwin's father flew the plane as a hobby around all of North America.
 Purwin's father also flew cancer patients for medical treatment in support of the Angel Flight Network.

-Purwin attended U.S. Grant High School in the greater Los Angeles area.
+Purwin attended Grant High School in the greater Los Angeles area.
 While in high school, Purwin earned his fixed-wing pilot certificate.
 At the age of eighteen, with prodding from his father, Purwin piloted a helicopter for the first time.
 At the age of nineteen, Purwin worked as a helicopter crop duster in Greenfield, Indiana, where he flew ten to twelve hours a day.
 Purwin said of his time in Indiana: "It was the perfect opportunity to rack up flying hours and become familiar with the aircraft."

 After his short time in Indiana, Purwin returned to Southern California and worked for a helicopter company that took aerial video footage of the 1984 Summer Olympics that took place in Los Angeles.
 He flew helicopters that covered cycling and sailing.
 After that, Purwin did aerial helicopter stunts for television shows including The A-Team and Airwolf.

 Helicopter business and film career

 West Coast Helicopters

 In 1987, Purwin and Michael Tamburro co-founded West Coast Helicopters.
 Purwin, along with Michael sold just about everything they owned and bought a first generation, Bell 206 LongRanger.
 The company provided flight services to the Los Angeles Kings and performed aerial stunts for a television show called, The Adventures of Buck James.
 In 1988, West Coast Helicopters signed on with hospitals to transport medical teams for organ transplants.
 In 1990, West Coast Helicopters secured its first news contract with KTLA in Los Angeles.

-On August 21, 1996, Purwin crashed an AH-1 Huey Cobra helicopter during the filming of a television commercial, injuring himself and a crew member on the ground, and killing his co-pilot and business partner in West Coast Helicopters, Michael Tamburro.
+On August 21, 1996, Purwin crashed an AH-1 Huey Cobra helicopter during the filming of a Michael Bay-directed Black+Decker television commercial, injuring himself and a crew member on the ground, and killing his co-pilot and business partner in West Coast Helicopters, Michael Tamburro.

 West Coast Helicopters and Purwin offered charter services, flying corporate executives and celebrities.
 In 2011, Purwin took Prince Harry on a helicopter tour of Los Angeles, California.
 One of Purwin's clients was Emil P. Martini Jr., a major pharmaceutical company executive.
 Martini mentored Purwin and taught him how to run a business.
 Purwin said Martini taught him "if you want to get ahead in business, you have to anticipate trends.
 Trust your gut."